 Thank you for your interest in volunteering on the High Line.

-Applications will be accepted at all times, but please note that there are a limited number of volunteer opportunities available.
+Volunteers tend plants alongside our gardeners, introduce visitors to the park’s history, help out at special events, and provide administrative support in the office.
+Applications are accepted at all times, but please note that there are a limited number of volunteer opportunities available.
 If no positions are available, you will be placed on a wait-list after your application is received.
 All applicants will be contacted regarding the status of their application.